The Romance Languages and Literatures (For 2015–2016 academic year)

 The study group experience is an integral part of the French and Spanish programs, and all qualified majors are expected to participate.
 Preference is given to majors and minors, but qualified non-majors are encouraged to apply.

-The department has established the following policies for its study groups in Dijon and Madrid: students must register for a full load of courses; students may not take a fifth course; all courses must be taken for a standard letter grade.
+The department has established the following policies for its study groups in Dijon and Madrid: two credits toward the French or Spanish major or minor may be earned; students must register for a full load of courses; students may not take a fifth course; all courses must be taken for a standard letter grade.
 Only in unusual circumstances will the department chair grant exceptions to these rules.

-For more information, see “Off-Campus Study Group Programs” in Chapter VI.
+For more information, see “Off-Campus Study” in Chapter VI.

 Several university departments, including the Department of Romance Languages and Literatures, collaborate in organizing the Venice Study Group.
 Students who complete one year of Italian are eligible to apply.
 Eligibility may also be gained in other ways.
-See “Off-Campus Study Group Programs: Italy” in Chapter VI.
+See “Off-Campus Study” in Chapter VI.

 Students have an additional opportunity for language and cultural study through residence in La Casa Pan-Latina Americana.
 The house provides a focal point for Latino students and a way for other students to share cultural knowledge and language skills.